tufts-ml/covid19-forecasting/README.md

 - *output_file*: must include '-{{random_seed}}' at the end of your desired output file to allow the scripts to generate and then identify the individual forecasts.
 The script will generate *num_seeds* csv files, each containing one forecast.
 - *num_seeds*: if None, it defaults to 1 if forecasting with fixed parameters, and to number of samples if forecasting from samples.

-We already provide a set of samples from the posterior distribution of 4 US states, trained from Nov 11th to Jan 11th, and of 1 UK hospital, trained from Nov 3rd to Jan 3rd.
+We already provide a set of samples from the posterior distribution of 4 US states, trained from Nov 11th to Jan 11th, and of 2 UK hospitals, trained from Nov 3rd to Jan 3rd.
 To make forecasts with the MA posterior, simply set *config_path* to 'results/US/MA-20201111-20210111-20210211/PRETRAINED_config_after_abc.json'.

 We **strongly** recommend making forecasts using samples from multiple runs of ABC, as opposed to just one.